 2016-2020 Strategic Initiative Funding Model

-The implementation of Penn State’s 2016-2020 strategic plan, Our Commitment to Impact, is charting a new course with its initiative funding model.
+The implementation of Penn State’s 2016-2020 strategic plan, Our Commitment to Impact, charted a new course with its initiative funding model.
 The funding model is multi-tiered and multi-sourced.

 Types of Strategic Investments